dbt-labs/docs.getdbt.com/website/docs/community/resources/jobs-terms-and-conditions.md

 ---
 title: "dbt Labs Community #jobs Channels Terms and Conditions"
 id: "jobs-terms-and-conditions"
-description: "Before posting or applying for a job in the dbt Community, review these terms and conditions."
+description: "Before posting a job in the dbt Community or submitting an application, review these terms and conditions."
 ---

 I agree to abide by the [dbt Community Code of Conduct](community/resources/code-of-conduct) and all laws applicable to me in my use of the dbt Community's #jobs channels.
 I further agree: